Kain (Legacy of Kain): Debut

+Soul Reaver games

-Soul Reaver gamesLegacy of Kain: Soul Reaver features Kain as the main antagonist and a recurring boss character, narratively following him centuries after his decision.
+Legacy of Kain: Soul Reaver features Kain as the main antagonist and a recurring boss character, narratively following him centuries after his decision.
 Since the first game, Kain has revived the vampire race, and has become the despotic ruler of the land.
 When the game's protagonist, his lieutenant Raziel, surpasses Kain, Raziel is executed for his transgression.
 Resurrected by The Elder God, Raziel returns to destroy his former brethren and Kain, and eventually confronts Kain at the ruins of the Pillars.
 Kain attacks Raziel with the Soul Reaver, but the blade shatters when it strikes him, and Kain escapes, strangely satisfied.
 Raziel discovers, to his horror, that Kain created him and his other lieutenants from the corpses of the Sarafan, an ancient order of vampire hunters.
 He fights Kain a second time in Moebius's abandoned time machine, the Chronoplast, where Kain explains the nature of free will and rationalizes his actions.Raziel: I have been to the Tomb of Sarafan, Kain.
 Your dirty secret is exposed.
 How could you transform a Sarafan priest into a vampire? / Kain: How could I not?
 One must keep his friends close, Raziel – and his enemies even closer.
 Can you grasp the absurd beauty of the paradox?
 We are the same - Sarafan and vampire.
 With our holy wars... our obsession with Nosgoth's domination...
 Who better to serve me than those whose passion transcends all notions of good and evil? / Raziel: I will not applaud your clever blasphemy.
 The Sarafan were saviors, defending Nosgoth from the corruption that we represent.
 My eyes are opened, Kain – I find no nobility in the unlife you rudely forced on my unwilling corpse. / Kain: You may have uncovered your past, but you know nothing of it.
 You think the Sarafan were noble, altruistic?
 Don't be simple.
 Their agenda was the same as ours. / Raziel: You are lost in a maze of moral relativism, Kain.
 These apparitions and portents... what game are you playing now? / Kain: Destiny is a game, is it not?
 And now you await my latest move...
 Narrowly escaping, Kain activates the Chronoplast and travels into the past, with Raziel pursuing him as the game ends.